pingcheng-lin/NSYSU-Algorithm/TSP_Brute_Force/README.md

-#  Used brute force alogorithm
+#  This alogorithm is brute force

 ## Command:
 	python3 hw1.py